The Verdict of Being -- The Harshest of All Truths -- How To Handle Your Rejected Existence

 The world of superheroes, with their capes and righteous fury, pales in comparison to the real-life struggle against villains lurking in plain sight.
 Bullies, masked in anonymity, wield the weaponized right to expression to unleash the darkest corners of our nature.
 In this twisted reality, the only haven from the scars of antagonism seems to lie in the arms of solitude, a hermitage carved from the desire for greater serenity.

 Severing the very flawed norms that bind us to each other, we only enable the very fabric of unnecessary conflict.
 No connection, no hostility.
 No audience, no performance of cruelty.
 But at what cost does this serenity come?
-Does it collide with the yearning for love, the very fuel that sustains our much of our existence?
+Does it collide with the yearning for love, the very fuel that sustains much of our existence?
 At large, it does.

-Do you understand now, the weight of my choice, the agonizing trade-off between peace in exchange of depraving ourselves human connection?
+Do you understand now, the weight of my choice, the agonizing trade-off between peace in exchange for depriving ourselves of human connection?
 To seek solace in the shadows is to surrender the stage to the darkness, to surrender the fight for a better world.
 Yet, to remain involved, to weave myself back into society, is to risk being torn apart, thread by thread, by those who think it's smart to meddle with a man who only lives for his loved ones to not die themselves.

 Many people can easily make me their scapegoat.
 But there is no serenity in victimhood.
 As such, like with relevancy, serenity is to be fought for, until you'll reach an extensive period where you'll be left alone, whether or not you'll contribute to society.